kubernetes/kops/docs/operations/cluster_template.md

 #### Sprig functions

-The entire set of https://github.com/Masterminds/sprig functions are available within the templates for you.
+The entire set of [Sprig functions](https://masterminds.github.io/sprig/) are available within the templates for you.
 Note if you want to use the 'defaults' functions switch off the verification check on the command line by `--fail-on-missing=false`;

 ```YAML
 image: {{ '{{ default $image $node.image }}' }}